Tristan-5/Brantford-Puck-Dynamics/README.md

 # Brantford Puck Dynamics

-A research-style simulation framework for modeling out-of-play puck trajectories in an ice hockey arena.
+A simulation framework for modeling out-of-play puck trajectories in an ice hockey arena.

 ## Current scope